google-fu-master/RiverTournament/rules.md

     <li class="numbered-1">Race lengths vary by format, the number of players, and Fargo gaps:</li>
     <li><strong>8-Ball:</strong>
       <ul>
-        <li>8–12 players: race to 3 on the winners side, 2 on the losers side</li>
-        <li>13–16 players: race to 2 on the winners side, 1 on the losers side</li>
+        <li>8–16 players: race to 2 on the winners side, 1 on the losers side</li>
       </ul>
     </li>
     <li><strong>9-Ball:</strong>
       <ul>
-        <li>8–12 players: race to 3 on the winners side, 2 on the losers side</li>
+        <li>8–12 players: race to 3 on the winners side, 1 on the losers side</li>
         <li>13–16 players: race to 2 on the winner side, 1 on the losers side</li>
       </ul>
     </li>
-    <li>In all formats, if there’s a 75–124 Fargo point gap, the higher-rated player must win 1 extra game, and 2 extra games for 125+ Fargo point gap.</li>
+    <li>In all formats, if there’s a 100+ Fargo point gap, the higher-rated player must win 1 extra game.</li>
+	<li>Examples:</li>
+	<li>8-Ball, winner's side, player A is a 307, player B is a 440 (>100 gap), player A must win 2 games and player B must win 3 games; loser's side player A must win 1 game, player B must win 2 games.</li>
+	<li>9-ball, winner's side, player A is a 307, player B is a 440 (>100 gap), player A must win 3 games and player B must win 4 games; loser's side player A must win 1 game, player B must win 2 games.</li>
     <li>We follow <a href="#bca-modified-rules">modified BCA rules</a>; adjustments may be made at the tournament director’s discretion <em>at any time</em> to encourage fair gameplay.</li>
     <li><strong>Definition: A Bye means an automatic advancement to the next round for a player without an opponent in the first round.</strong></li>
   </ul>